sbshah97/E-Manager/CONTRIBUTING.md

-Want to contribute?
-Great!
-First, read this page

 ## FAQ
 - The repository is open to contribution from all interested developers.
 Kindly send us Pull Requests with explanation as to what changes you have done.
 - Also, you can write to us by opening an [Issue](https://github.com/salman-bhai/E-Manager/issues) and also solve a current issue if possible.